scAB1001/notes-md/semester1/comp3211/XX. Exam-style questions.md

 	They autonomous nodes have their own clock, ergo their own notion of time, in order to achieve synchronisation, as opposed to a global clock.
 9. Explain why a node in a DS does not have a global clock?
 10. Define the architecture of a DS.
+11. Which of the following is a key characteristic of DS?
+	Scalability.
-11. What is the definition of a centralised system?
+12. What is the definition of a centralised system?
-12. Why might we use a centralised system?
+13. Why might we use a centralised system?
 Give an example scenario.
-13. What is the definition of a decentralised system?
+14. What is the definition of a decentralised system?
 	A **decentralised** system is a networked computer system in which processes and resources are **necessarily** spread across multiple computers.
-14. Why might we use a decentralised system?
+15. Why might we use a decentralised system?
 Give an example scenario.
 	They come to being because we want to connect systems, yet may be hindered by administrative boundaries.
 For example, many applications in the artificial-intelligence domain require massive amounts of data for building reliable predictive models.
-15. What’s the difference between a distributed and decentralised system?
+16. What’s the difference between a distributed and decentralised system?
+17. What is the role of middleware in a DS?
+Give an example.
+	To enable communication and coordination between different components.
+Middleware acts a glue..
+18. Define middleware.
-16. Provide an example of when a DS would be placed in a system.
+19. Provide an example of when a DS would be placed in a system.
-17. Explain what is meant by the term 'distribution transparency' and provide examples.
+20. Explain what is meant by the term 'distribution transparency' and provide examples.
-18. Describe the integrative view of a DS.
+21. Describe the integrative view of a DS.
 	Connecting existing networked computer systems into a larger a system.
-19. Describe the expansive view of a DS.
+22. Describe the expansive view of a DS.
 	An existing networked computer system is extended with additional computers.
-20. What is the definition of federated learning?
+23. What is the definition of federated learning?
 	Federated learning describes the method of building reliable predictive AI models, typically in a decentralised system.
 	Usually, HPC would be used to train these models but when data must remain within the organisation, the training is, instead, brought to the data.
-21.
+24.
-22. Describe some common challenges of a DS.
+25. Describe some common challenges of a DS.
 	Architecture: common organisations, common styles
 	Process: what kind of processes, and their relationships
 	Communication: facilities for exchanging data